StephanieStallworth/python/README.md

 15. Project 1: Crafting A Health Potion - Part 1
 16. Project 2: Crafting A Health Potion - Part 2
 17. Fun With The Python Math Module (Optional)
-18. Section Review  (Quiz 2: Python Numbers Quiz, Coding Exercise 2: Basic Algebra Coding Challenge, Coding Exercise 3: Overwriting Variables)
+18. Section Review  (Quiz 2: Python Numbers, Coding Exercise 2: Basic Algebra Coding Challenge, Coding Exercise 3: Overwriting Variables)

 ### Section 5: The ABCs - How To Use Strings To Hand Text In Python
 19. Section Overview